Anterior chamber. The space inside the eye between the corneal endothelium (innermost layer of the cornea) and the iris.

 Fovea.
 The central indented part of the macula at the back of the globe that is responsible for the sharpest vision.

-Light entering the eye must be focussed on this part of the retina in order to obtain the sharpest image of an object.
+Light entering the eye must be focused on this part of the retina in order to obtain the sharpest image of an object.

 Fundus.
 The posterior pole or the back part of the inside of the eye.
 Structures include the retina with the macula and the